hazelcast/hazelcast-go-client/README.md

 ### 1.4.2.
 Hazelcast Client Configuration

 This section describes some network configuration settings to cover common use cases in connecting the client to a cluster.
-Refer to [Configuration Overview](#configuration-overview) and the following sections for information about detailed network configuration and/or additional features of Hazelcast Go Client configuration.
+Refer to [Configuration Overview](#configuration-overview) and the following sections for information about detailed network configuration and/or additional features of Hazelcast Go client configuration.

-An easy way to configure your Hazelcast Go Client is to create a `Config` object and set the appropriate options.
+An easy way to configure your Hazelcast Go client is to create a `Config` object and set the appropriate options.
 Then you can supply this object to your client at the startup.

 **Configuration**